 - Be patient – Your baby will only go through this particular developmental leap once (thankfully), so try to help her through it as best you can.
 Keep in mind that we can’t always remove our baby’s discomfort, but we can be there for support.

 - Offer support to your 8 month old, 9 month old, or 10 month old, but try to continue with your sleep coaching as much as feels right to you.
-That means offer extra support just like you may help your baby solve a puzzle, but do let her do some of it on her own, so she can continue learning.
+That means offer extra support just like you may help your baby solve a puzzle, but do let them do some of it on their own, so they can continue learning.

 - If you never did cry it out before, this is probably not the time to try it.
-Instead, I recommend gentler sleep coaching techniques to lay the foundation and, then, once the regression is over, your baby will likely sleep well.
-If not, you may want to consider more sleep training.
+Instead, I recommend reviewing all the various sleep training methods.

 8 Month Sleep Regression Case Study

 Want more information about how to help your 8 month old sleep well?
 Check out our detailed case study about Carrie, Ben, and their 8 month old Elliot.

 Read how they helped Elliot sleep through the night and take better naps – and how they helped to change those sleep associations that were keeping him awake!
 Just join our VIP Members Area, and access the case study instantly.
 And that’s not all – our VIP Members Area is packed with additional premium content and resources: e-Books, assessments, more case studies, live chats with a sleep consultant, and more.
 It actually costs less to join than buying products separately!